ferocemarcello/NasaApis/README.md

 /dates/cacheSize :   returns the current size of the cache for the dates

 /dates/cacheSize :   returns the current size of the cache for the years

+/dates/dbEntries : returns information about the current entries for the table dates /years/dbEntries : returns information about the current entries for the table dates /connectToDb : connects the application to the database /disconnectDb : disconnects the application from the database